raphaelmoreira/lensophy/README.md

 - <ins>Pursues moral virtue</ins>: Strives for continuous improvement and the cultivation of virtues such as compassion, honesty, and respect.

 # Why waste time on this?
 Remind people that, even physically distant from the interlocutor, respect must be maintained.
-Check the [Lensowiki](https://github.com/raphaelmoreira/lensophy/wiki) if you wanna read more about it.
+Check the [Lensowiki](https://github.com/raphaelmoreira/lensophy/wiki) you wanna read more about it.